 The little one in your belly isn’t quite so little anymore.
 With the lack of space, you’ll find their movements are not as forceful as before.
-Still, they will continue to kick, elbow or move their head to show they’re still there.
-Feel free to poke gently back to say “hello, I’m here too.”
-The subcutaneous peach fuzz that was covering the skin, the lanugo, has come off while the waxy vernix coating gets a little thicker.
+Still, they will continue to kick, elbow or move their head to show they are still there.
+The subcutaneous peach fuzz that was covering their skin, the lanugo, has come off while the waxy vernix coating gets a little thicker.
 Patience, they’re getting ready to meet you soon!

-With a couple more weeks to go, you’re feeling both excited and apprehensive.
+With a couple more weeks to go, you may be feeling both excited and apprehensive.
 Who wouldn’t be?!

-Still, try to stay as relaxed as you can.
+Still, try to stay as relaxed as you can so you can give birth in a calm state of mind.
 Keep doing your regular relaxation and breathing exercises.
 If you feel a wave of contractions, look calmly at your watch, lie down and relax, breathing deeply and regularly.
-The contractions will subside.
+The contractions will then subside.
 When they come back, look at your watch again.
-If they are spaced more than 20 minutes apart, you’re not going into labour for now (in general, if the contractions are spaced 5 to 10 minutes apart, or if your water breaks, then it's time to go to the hospital).
+If they become regular, too painful to manage on your own at home, or if your water breaks, then it's time to go to the hospital.
 Can you believe how close you are to becoming a mum?
 Or, if this isn’t your first, to having another little one?!
-Delicious.